higherkindness/mu-haskell/docs/docs/intro.md

 server = Server H0
 ```

 The simplest way to provide an implementation for a service is to define one function for each method.
-You define those functions completely in terms of Haskell data types; in our case `HelloRequestMessage` and `HelloReplyMessage`.
+You can define those functions completely in terms of Haskell data types; in our case `HelloRequestMessage` and `HelloReplyMessage`.
 Here is an example definition:

 ```haskell
 sayHello :: (MonadServer m) => HelloRequestMessage -> m HelloReplyMessage